Vatraz/autonomousCJ/README.md

 ## Usage

 Run the script ```python main.py``` with GTA:SA running in a window mode in 800x600 resolution and placed in the top-left corner of the screen.
-Then get into any car, toggle camera to the bumper cam and drive to any road in the position that will be maintained by algorithm.
-After that, press "G" to start.
+Then get into any car, toggle camera to the bumper cam and drive to a road in the position that will be maintained by algorithm.
+After that, press the spacebar to start.